opnfv/armband/docs/installationprocedure/installation.instruction.rst

 #.
 In the "Network Setup" section - Configure DHCP/Static IP information for your FUEL node - For example, ETH0 is 10.20.0.2/24 for FUEL booting and ETH1 is DHCP in your corporate/lab network (see figure below).

-- **NOTE**: ArmbandFuel@OPNFV requires internet connectivity during bootstrap image building, due to missing arm64 (AArch64) packages in the partial local Ubuntu mirror (consequence of ports.ubuntu.com mirror architecture).

-   - Configuration of ETH1 interface for connectivity into your corporate/lab network is mandatory, as internet connection is required during deployment.
+- **NOTE**: Configuration of ETH1 interface for connectivity into your corporate/lab network is optional

    .. figure:: img/fuelmenu2.png